toniarnold/aspnettest/doc/blazor.md

 (although `ProtectedLocalStorage` survives Browser restarts).
-As DI must guarantee an instance right away (before it could be loaded from the Browser), the Main FSM gets instantiated twice: The first default instance is an initialization dummy which gets overwritten with a stored instance (ore a new one if it could not be loaded).
+As DI must guarantee an instance right away (before it could be loaded from the Browser), the Main FSM gets instantiated twice: The first default instance is an initialization throwaway which gets overwritten with a stored instance.

 ### Using the test project